-- AWS Key Management Service (KMS) – Encryption at rest.
+- AWS Key Management Service (AWS KMS) – Encryption at rest.

 - AWS Identity and Access Management (IAM) – Fine-grained access control to Aurora APIs and resources.

-- Amazon Simple Storage Service (S3) – Aurora backs up your database to Amazon S3 continuously, and uses it for almost instant recovery.
+- Amazon Simple Storage Service (Amazon S3) – Aurora backs up your database to Amazon S3 continuously, and uses it for almost instant recovery.

 - Amazon Relational Database Service (RDS) – Provisioning, backup management, monitoring, scaling of compute resources, managing database configurations.